mklarqvist/tomahawk/docs/load_balancing.md

 * If you have 1000 blocks, there will be 999 overhead loads for each block for a total of 998,001 excess loads

 For example, using standard import parameters, chromosome 20 for the 1000 Genomes Project data has 1,696 blocks.
 Without addressing this problem, we would have an excess of 2,873,025 overhead loads.
 Because of this exorbant cost it is very desirable to load all the data of interest into memory just once.
 However, if done without careful effort to partition data of interest into subproblems then memory will become limiting very quickly.
 We describe how we address this problem in Tomahawk below.

+As an additional footnote, it is worthwile to mention that pre-loading data will spare the file-system on computer farms.
+This is generally always the most rate-limiting resource available.

 ## Memory-sparing job-loading
 [Tomahawk](https://github.com/mklarqvist/tomahawk) splits large problems into multiple psuedo-balanced sub-problems in a memory-aware fashion using a tiling approach.